 Once upon a time, translators wrote on clay tablets.
 Then came papyri and quills, pens, notebooks, typewriters, personal computers and text editors, CAT tools and finally MT, and the development of technology has always been there to make the translation process easier, but never eliminated the need for professional human translators.

 Machine translation is here and it will be here for a very long time.
 The growing demand for MT also means a growing demand for MT post-editing services.
-While machines do and will help us translate larger amounts of text for shorter periods, the translated materials do and will require a human touch – editing by a professional translator.
+While machines do and will help us translate larger amounts of text for shorter periods, the translated materials do and will require a human touch – editing by a professional linguist.